4 Stages of Community Building

 This is a giving-up stage, a letting go; a time when we all stop judging and helping one another and accept that we are all different and we don’t have to agree or be the same.
 The feeling is: “We’re all different and that’s okay.”

 Once we empty ourselves of judgments and desires to help and heal, we quickly move into community.
 Stage 4 looks like stage 1 but it feels completely different.
-The feeling is difficult to capture in a few words but it’s something like this: “Look at us – all here – together!”
+The feeling is difficult to capture in a few words but it’s something like this: “We’re all so different – how cool is that?!”

 There’s a lot more to Scott Peck’s community than I can outline here.
 If you are interested in community, I highly recommend reading The Different Drum and my second book, Sounding the Drum: Community Building in the Digital Age, a book inspired by Peck’s seminal work.